gbrucepayne/idp_modbus_proxy/docs/_build/html/_sources/funcspec.rst.txt

 An **OTA API** provides satellite **message** constructs for remote configuration, query of parameters, and direct read/write of Modbus registers.
 These **message** structures are sent using Inmarsat's `IDP Messaging API <https://developer.inmarsat.com/content/isatdatapro-messaging-api>`_.

 Reports
 =======

 Normally the satellite terminal is constantly polling the Modbus slave, and then relaying the data periodically to a central server via a **report**.
+The reports contain a configured list of register values, mapped to **parameters**.

 Periodic Reports
 ----------------